IsaacGomez10/SeleniumTasks/README.md

 ## Project Structure

 - **src/test/java**
-  - **Base**: This package is responsible for the setup and teardown of the browser, including initializing the WebDriver and managing browser sessions.
+  - **com.slm.Base**: This package is responsible for the setup and teardown of the browser, including initializing the WebDriver and managing browser sessions.
-  - **Locators**: This package holds the locators for the elements found in the web application under test.
+  - **com.slm.Locators**: This package holds the locators for the elements found in the web application under test.
-  - **Scenarios**: This package contains the test scenarios that are automated using TestNG.
+  - **com.slm.Scenarios**: This package contains the test scenarios that are automated using TestNG.

 ## Technologies Used